Reuben Langdon

-Reuben Christopher Langdon (born July 19, 1975) is an American stuntman and voice actor.
-He has provided the voice and motion capture for video game characters including Dante in the Devil May Cry series (starting from Devil May Cry 3: Dante's Awakening), Ken Masters in the Street Fighter series (since Street Fighter IV) and Super Smash Bros.
+Reuben Christopher Langdon (born July 19, 1975) is an American former stuntman and voice actor.
+He has provided the voice and motion capture for video game characters including Dante in the Devil May Cry series (starting from Devil May Cry 3: Dante's Awakening) and Ken Masters in the Street Fighter series (from Street Fighter IV up to Street Fighter V) and Super Smash Bros.
 Ultimate.

 Early life

-Reuben Christopher Langdon was born in Alaska on July 19, 1975, and grew up in Georgia.
+Reuben Christopher Langdon was born in Anchorage, Alaska on July 19, 1975, and grew up in Georgia.

 Career

 Langdon began acting in Japan in B-Fighter Kabuto.
 Some action scenes from the show were reused in the US show Beetleborgs Metallix.
 Langdon moved to Hong Kong, where he continued to work on films.

 He had a cameo role in Power Rangers Time Force in 2001 and performed a number of stunts in Power Rangers: Lost Galaxy and Power Rangers: Lightspeed Rescue.
 Langdon has done stunts for television including CSI: Miami and Dexter.
 Besides these, he has done stunts in movies such as The Medallion, Spider-Man 2, Pirates of the Caribbean: At World's End, Night at the Museum 2, Ant-Man, Scott Pilgrim vs. the World and Avatar.

 Langdon's sound performances are done mainly in Capcom video games.
 He first voiced Dante in Devil May Cry 3 and reprised the role in Devil May Cry 4, Devil May Cry 5 and Marvel vs. Capcom series (since Marvel vs. Capcom 3).
 Langdon dubbed characters in the English Devil May Cry anime series.
 In addition, he voiced Ken Masters, the narrator of Street Fighter IV and Street Fighter IV: The Ties That Bind.